rciorba/python-anglicize/README.rst

 Do you know a language written in a Latin alphabet and want to check it's correctly handled?
 Have a look in ``tests/test_anglicize.py``.
 If the language is there please check all "special" letters are handled.
-This list has been mostly compiled off of Wikipedia, so I would not be surprised to hear about.
+This list has been mostly compiled off of Wikipedia, so I would not be surprised to hear about errors :)

 You can either make the changes and submit a PR or just create an issue mentioning
 - language